Home to 4 x 1st International winners,

 winner of 1st Euro Diamond Pau International

-‘George’ raced up to 2008 and has only been in the breeding loft for three years … already sons to him are showing great potential as long distance champions and children of him are proving themselves as breeders of National and International winners
+‘George’ raced up to 2008 and was only been in the breeding loft for a few years … already sons to him are showing great potential as long distance champions and children of him are proving themselves as breeders of National and International winners

 A daughter of George has bred 1st Ace pigeon Europe in the Golden Derby Wuhan China.

 ‘‘George’ is breeder of ‘Pearl’ – mother to amazing ‘Farmer George’